-Finally, it should be noted that the significant economic returns from the industry will continue encourage the entry of more boats adding extra pressure on the already congested industry and possibly impact on visitor satisfaction.
-Hopefully the Regulations and DWLC will ensure that this does not happen however as Buultjens et al. (2016) note a lack of funding appears to be preventing an effective management of the industry.
-It is clear the whale watching industry is an important draw card for domestic and international tourists and provides a substantial economic contribution to the towns of Mirissa and Galle.
-The industry is expected to continue growing and it is important that this growth is managed sustainably, which in-part requires ensuring high levels of visitor satisfaction.
-This study, using the perceivedperformance model, determined that there were high levels of visitor satisfaction amongst whale watching tour participants however there were some factors that may have skewed this finding.
+Regulations and DWLC will ensure that this does not happen however as Buultjens et al. (2016) note a lack of funding appears to be preventing an effective management of the industry.
+It is clear the whale watching industry is an important draw card for domestic and international tourists and provides is expected to continue growing and it is important that this growth is managed sustainably, which in-part requires ensuring high levels of visitor satisfaction.
+This study, using the perceived-performance model, determined that there were high levels of visitor satisfaction amongst whale watching tour participants however there were some factors that may have skewed this finding.
 It is important that further studies of the industry are undertaken to monitor the performance of the industry.
+References